Top 40 Best Kitchen Pantry Door Ideas – Storage Closet Designs

 And now for something completely different.
 If you’ve never considered using a screen door for your pantry entryway, this article may change your mind.
 These screen doors can make awesome additions to small kitchens.
 They’ve been popular in restaurant kitchens for years as they’re easy to open when your hands are full, allow plenty of air movement, and most importantly of all, you can see through them to avoid crashing into someone with their arms full of food.

 Maybe you don’t need all the flexibility and function that a screen pantry door can offer, but the look alone may be worth the move.
 You can choose a simple design from off of a home center shelf, or you can design and build your own.
-They can be fitted with closing-mechanisms as well, to ensure that they close after you’ve passed through with whatever you needed to get from the pantry.
+They can be fitted with closing mechanisms as well, to ensure that they close after you’ve passed through with whatever you needed to get from the pantry.

-Kitchen Pantry FAQs
+Kitchen Pantry Door FAQS

 Depending on your design, there are a number of ways to build a pantry area in your kitchen.
-The simplest solution is to designate an existing cabinet to pantry-use only.
+The simplest solution is to designate an existing cabinet for pantry use only.
 You can also add open shelves that allow you to store your dry goods on the wall.
 Another more complicated solution could be lying within your walls.
 Consider using the space between the studs in your walls to build and recess shallow cabinets that can hold spices, pasta boxes, and other small items.

 The answer here is as big as you can make it.
 An entire room devoted to pantry storage will never have an empty shelf.
 But any small space can serve as a pantry.
 A shelf, a closet, or an extra cabinet can all be used as pantry spaces, so you should worry less about how big to make your pantry and more about how to make the most of the space that you have.